Mother of Travis Jordan sues city of Minneapolis, officers who fatally shot mentally ill man in 2018

 "In fact, they escalated the situation with their demands to come outside and conflicting orders once Travis appeared in the doorway of his home," the suit read.
 "Less than one minute elapsed between Keyes' demand for Travis to come out of the house from the side yard and the shooting."

-And since neither officer was carrying a Taser, they could have waited for the arrival of a Park police officer who had one of the less-lethal devices, the suit argued.
-The officers, she argued, should've known that Jordan was "suffering from a disability of depression with suicidal ideation" based on the dispatcher's notes, and should have taken that into account when they encountered him.
+And because neither officer was carrying a Taser, they could have waited for the arrival of a park police officer who had one of the less-lethal devices, the suit argued.
+The officers, Ching argued, should've known that Jordan was "suffering from a disability of depression with suicidal ideation" based on the dispatcher's notes and should have taken that into account when they encountered him.

 "Travis was entitled to reasonable policing services as any non-disabled member of Minneapolis," the lawsuit said.